bcgov/quickstart-openshift/README.md

 ## Analysis

-Runs on pull request submission or merge to main.
+Runs on pull request submission or merge to the default branch.

 - Unit tests (should include coverage)
 - SonarCloud coverage and analysis